iamsanket13/skillx.github.io/README.md

 # skillx.github.io

-A simple website totally build on HTML, CSS and JavaScript.
+A simple website totally build with HTML, CSS and JavaScript.